COMP2150-24s1/level-design-assessment-ChickenSir/README.md

 ![Updated Section 1 Acid Encounter](DocImages/acid_iteration.PNG)

 The chomper encounter storyboard for the first section did not account for the chompers ability to move up until they encounter a ledge or a wall.
-This meant that the chompers could move ontop of the staff weapon pickup.
 This was adjusted with a small bump being added after the staff pickup so the chompers remain in a controlled area.

 ![Updated Section 1 Chomper Encounter](DocImages/chomper_iteration.PNG)